nerdalize/rotor/README.md

 	}
 	```

-	NOTE: The hack is necessary to make sure the stage is not created before the actual resources and methods are created.
+	_NOTE: Unfortunately, the hack is necessary to make sure the stage is not created before the actual resources and methods are created._

 2. Then re-apply the infrastructre, the API endpoint should be printend to the screen.